CreepyMemes/CreepyMemes/README.md

 - **Competitive Programming**: I enjoy competitive programming challenges as they enhance my skills in data structures and algorithms, sharpen my critical thinking, and improve my problem-solving efficiency.

-- **Capture The Flag**: I also like doing CTF challenges, I recently completed a cybersecurity course by [Cyberchallenge.IT](https://www.cyberchallenge.it/), culminating in a CTF competition.
-As one of the local winners, I advanced to the nationals, greatly enhancing my cybersecurity knowledge.
+- **Capture The Flag**: I also like doing CTF challenges and recently finished a cybersecurity course by [Cyberchallenge.IT](https://www.cyberchallenge.it/).
+The course ended with a CTF competition, and I was one of the local winners, which got me into the nationals.
+It was a great way to level up my cybersecurity skills.

 - **Personal Project**: I have a passion for robotics and I am currently working on an AI-based robotics project _(featured in the banner above)_.
 This project has enabled me to integrate many skills and technologies, including: